How to Write a Two Week Notice Letter (Template + Examples)

 Dear [Supervisor’s Name],

-Thank you for the growth, support and guidance you and the [Company Name] family have provided me.
-The skills and experience I gained working here have been invaluable and will carry me into the future.
+Thank you for the growth, support, and guidance you and the [Company Name] family have provided me.
+The skills and experience I gained here have been invaluable and will carry me forward.
 I will look back at our time working together with much fondness and appreciation.

 Please let me know if there is anything I can do during my final two weeks to ensure a gentle transition.
 I wish continued success for [Company Name] and hope to keep in touch.
 Thank you again for everything.